Floki-07/BlrHomeIQ/README.md

 # 🏡 BLRHomeIQ

 **BLRHomeIQ** is a web-based house price prediction app specifically designed for Bangalore.
-Using a trained **Linear Regression model**, the app estimates property prices based on location, size (in square feet), number of bedrooms, and bathrooms.
+Using a trained **Linear Regression model**, the app estimates property prices based on location, size (in square feet), number of bedrooms, and bathrooms and much more.

 ---